-In 2015, the Public Access Counselor (PAC) received 4,770 formal requests for assistance pursuant to the Illinois Freedom of Information Act (FOIA), 5 ILCS 140, and the Illinois Open Meetings Act (OMA), 5 ILCS 120.
-In addition, the Public Access Bureau fielded an estimated 15 to 20 questions per day through the FOIA hotline and received approximately 380 general inquiries by mail and email.
-The Public Access Bureau also conducted training sessions for members of the public, government officials, members of the media and students.
+In 2016, the Public Access Counselor (PAC) received 4,720 formal requests for assistance pursuant to the Illinois Freedom of Information Act (FOIA), 5 ILCS 140, and the Illinois Open Meetings Act (OMA), 5 ILCS 120.
+In addition, the Public Access Bureau fielded an estimated 15 to 20 questions per day through the FOIA hotline and responded to more than 300 general inquiries through the Public Access Bureau also conducted training sessions for members of the public, government officials, members of the media and students.

-The following is a statistical breakdown of the formal requests received by our office between January 1, 2015 and December 31, 2015.
+The following is a statistical breakdown of the formal requests received by our office between January 1, 2016, and December 31, 2016.
 The vast majority of the requests came from members of the public.
 The requests came from every area of the state and involved all types of public bodies, from the smallest villages to the largest cities and state agencies.

-Total New Matters Before the Public Access Counselor in 2015: 4,770
+Total New Matters Before the Public Access Counselor in 2016: 4,720